Convert Audio Files to MIDI Manually Convert Audio Files to MIDI Conclusion

 How to create MIDI Files from Audio Files

-Beat ever version of Superstition LIVE ever!
+Best ever version of Stevie Wonder Superstition LIVE ever!

-Beat ever version of Superstition LIVE ever!
+Best ever version of Stevie Wonder Superstition LIVE ever!

 Do you want to create MIDI files from the audio files of your favourite tracks?